 In 1993, Anders Limpar watched from the sidelines as Arsenal lifted both the FA Cup and League Cup at Wembley.

 Two years later he finally got his chance to run out at England's national stadium, though this time he was wearing the royal blue of Everton.

 Ninety-minutes later he was an FA Cup winner again, and this time he had made a telling contribution.
 The Swede ran relentlessly, helping the Toffees to a shock 1-0 victory over Alex Ferguson's all-conquering Manchester United side.

-evertonfc.com spoke to Limpar about his time at Everton, that famous day at Wembley and his new venture into football management.
+evertonfc.com spoke to Limpar about his time at Everton and that famous day under the Twin Towers.